Deep into the Balkans

 The Old Town of Sibiu retains the grandeur of its earlier days when the rich and powerful dominated regional commerce.
 Like Sighisoara and Brasov, it has a clearly Germanic feeling.
 The sections of the medieval wall still guard the historic area, where the narrow streets pass through 17th-century buildings with steep roofs before opening into vast squares dominated by the church.

 16h00 – 19h00 Travel back to Brasov and the rest of the day at leisure.
-Guide and driver at the client’s disposal for dinner transfer.

 DAY 17 | SINAIA